nelsonic/app/README.md

 ![search-keyword-highlighted-in-profile](wireframes/candidateProfile.png)

-+ Searching displays a pie-chart to indicate match-score for search results
++ Searching displays a pie-chart to indicate 'match score' for search results

 - For example, a 66% match is shown as below (*one* of the two names searched for *and* the location are a match):

 ![match-score](wireframes/match-score.png)

+Further details on the agreements around the match score can be found in the backlog here: https://github.com/FAC-GM/app/issues/206 .

 ### Homepage/search page candidate list
 The candidate blocks appearing on this page contain a dense amount of information, allowing the user to make informed decisions at a glance.